 Plenty of SaaS providers such as CrashPlan and Veeam offer cloud backup solutions customized for small businesses, and effectively cover your backup needs for the office as well as remote employees in one single account, eliminating all hassle and keeping all your data secure in case of any crashes, lost devices or other problems.

 4. GDPR Compliance

 The General Data Protection Regulation (GDPR), enforced in May 2018, has quickly become a major priority for businesses, forcing them to hastily adjust their operations.
-Small and medium businesses employing freelancers and remote staff can have a harder time ensuring they strictly abide by the rules of GDPR.
-The aforementioned study by Apricorn found that 30 percent of organizations that need to be GDPR-compliant feel that remote working is the area that could cause them to be non-compliant.
+Small businesses employing freelancers and remote staff can have a harder time ensuring they strictly abide by the rules of GDPR.
+The aforementioned study by Apricorn found that 30% of organizations that need to be GDPR-compliant feel that remote working is the area that could cause them to be non-compliant.

 GDPR compliance remains a bigger challenge for SMBs with remote employees for a few reasons.
 Firstly, many finer nuances of GDPR are still unclear when it comes to employees using BYOD devices, working from home or traveling.
 How do the rules apply to an American citizen working for an American-based company, but living and working remotely in the EU?

 Secondly, it remains a worrying reality that when not in a formal office, data security best practices tend to be forgotten.
 Many employees often use their personal email to send work documents.
 Many remote employees also tend to use public Wi-Fi or shared internet connections, personal hotspots, etc., which add to the problem.

 Not to mention the latest cybercrime trend, in which hackers leverage GDPR to extort non-compliant businesses, bending their arm to pay a considerable ransom fee instead of dealing with massive GDPR fines.